Omegapy/My-Academics-Portfolio/Basic-Programming-ITS320/README.md

 - Store the income brackets and rates in a dictionary.
 - Write a statement that prompts the user for an income and then looks up the tax rate from the dictionary
   and prints the income, tax rate, and tax.
 - Develop Python code that implements the program requirements.

 -------------------------------------------------------------------------------------------

 Pseudocode:
 1. Create a dictionary to store the  weekly income brackets (as keys) and related tax rates (as values).
 2. Display program banner.
-3. Prompt the user to enter weekly income.
+3. Prompt the user to enter weekly income. emsp a.
-      a.
 Validate the input to ensure it is a positive whole number or a positive two decimal number (currency)
 5. Calculate the tax based the brackets weekly income and related tax rates dictionary values.
       a.
 Handle errors.
 7. Display the weekly income, tax rate, and the average tax withholding to the user.

 -------------------------------------------

 Program Inputs:
 - weekly_income (str) entered by the user

 -------------------------------------------

 Program Outputs:
 - banner (str)
 - weekly_income (float)